Polprzewodnikowy/SummerCart64/docs/00_quick_startup_guide.md

 ## Direct boot option

 If booting game through included bootloader isn't a desired option then flashcart can be put in special mode that omits this step.
-Run `./sc64 --boot direct-rom --rom path_to_rom.n64` to disable bootloader during boot and console reset.
+Run `./sc64 --boot direct-rom path_to_rom.n64` to disable bootloader during boot and console reset.
 This option is useful only for very specific cases (e.g. testing custom IPL3 or running SC64 on top of GameShark).

 ---